CONDITIONS OF BUSINESS (INCLUDING SALES BY INFORMAL TENDER)

 The sale of soft furnishings is strictly regulated by statute law in the interests of fire safety.
 Goods found to infringe safety regulations will not be offered and must be removed at your expense.
 We reserve the right to dispose of unsafe goods as refuse, at your expense.
 The rights of disposal referred to in clauses 8 and 9 are subject to the provisions of The Torts (Interference with Goods) Act 1977, Schedule 1, a copy of which is available for inspection on request.

-These are liable to incur a charge of 5% plus VAT on being withdrawn after being catalogued, based on the reserve or pre-sale estimate.
+12. Withdrawn and Bought-In Items These are liable to incur a charge of 5% plus VAT on being withdrawn or bought-in after being catalogued, based on the reserve or pre-sale low estimate.

 13. Conditions of Sale

 You agree that all goods will be sold under our Conditions of Sale.
 In particular you undertake that you have the right to sell the goods either as owner or agent for the owner.
 You undertake to compensate us and any buyer or third party for all losses, liabilities and expenses incurred in respect of and as a result of any breach of this undertaking.

 14. Authority to deduct commission and expenses and retain premium and interest